pfrey/neighborhood-map-project/README.md

 ## Instructions

-_To run:_
+**_To run:_**

 1. Clone or download this repository.

 2. Obtain valid API keys:
    - Google Maps API key
    - Foursquare API key

-NOTE:
-If using the keys provided in this project...
+> NOTE: _If using the keys provided in this project..._
--The map will have a watermarked overlay and a Google warning popup on load.
+> - The map will have a watermarked overlay and a Google warning popup on load.
--The infowindow pop-ups may not open if the daily Foursquare API limit has been reached (Error code 429).
+> - The infowindow pop-ups may not open if the daily Foursquare API limit has been reached (Error code 429).

-Install all dependencies:
+3. Install all dependencies:
 (see also: [Dependecies](#dependecies) section)
   ```sh
   npm install
   ```

-Run:
+4. Run:
   ```sh
   npm start
   ```